-NickM Posted April 20 Share Posted April 20 (edited) Hi All, The battery for my home alarm system is taking a bit of a hammering during this latest round of loadshedding, to the point now where it starts making warning noises toward the end to a 2.5 hour session.
+NickM Posted April 20, 2022 Posted April 20, 2022 (edited) Hi All, The battery for my home alarm system is taking a bit of a hammering during this latest round of loadshedding, to the point now where it starts making warning noises toward the end to a 2.5 hour session.
 Not ideal at 4am.
 I tested its voltage and it showed 9.2v halfway through a recent outage, which I initially thought was great until I realised it was a 12v battery and not 9v.
 So I'm looking for a recommendation on a good replacement battery - or are they all much the same in terms of quality?
 I've attached a photo of my current battery and system.
 All it really does is supply the pannel, 4 PIRs, 2 LEDs and I'd guess some sort of transmitter that sends signal to our security provider.
 Any recommendations would be appreciated.
-Thanks Edited April 20 by NickM Typo Quote Link to comment Share on other sites More sharing options...
+Thanks Edited April 20, 2022 by NickM Typo Quote

-Vin Posted May 13 Share Posted May 13 Alarmtec has a battery Kit just for this purpose. https://www.alarmtec.co.za/batteries/forbatt-battery-kit-p-1882.html I have been using the setup above for more than 2 years through the worst of loadshedding with not issues.
+Vin Posted May 13, 2022 Posted May 13, 2022 Alarmtec has a battery Kit just for this purpose. https://www.alarmtec.co.za/batteries/forbatt-battery-kit-p-1882.html I have been using the setup above for more than 2 years through the worst of loadshedding with not issues.
 I do have a wireless setup though so the only things draining the battery are the panel, keypad, radio pad .
-Quote Link to comment Share on other sites More sharing options...
+Quote

-snoops Posted Tuesday at 08:15 Share Posted Tuesday at 08:15 (edited) I have the same problem with the same IDS system.
+snoops Posted May 17, 2022 Posted May 17, 2022 (edited) I have the same problem with the same IDS system.
 Have to keep on replacing 1 x 12V 7Ah as result of the high number of load shedding cycles killing the batteries.
 Two possible solutions.
 2 x Forbatt 8Ah 12Volt Lead Acid Gel connected in parallel will double your Ah value.
 So 12V 16Ah instead of 1 x 12V 8Ah.
 They just wont fit inside the IDS box.
 Or - and I did speak to BlueNova about this.
 They have a replacement Lithium battery (Blue nova 12v 8ah lithium) and they recon you dont need to modify the charger of the IDS alarm to charge their BlueNova battery, so its a drop in replacement.
 But its pretty pricey - about 3 times the price of one lead acid or gel 12V 7ah.
 The Lithium battery will be able to discharge further than any lead acid battery can.
 Without issues.
-Edited Tuesday at 08:18 by snoops Quote Link to comment Share on other sites More sharing options...
+Edited May 17, 2022 by snoops Quote

-Bobster Posted Tuesday at 08:28 Share Posted Tuesday at 08:28 On 2022/04/20 at 9:15 AM, NickM said: Hi All, The battery for my home alarm system is taking a bit of a hammering during this latest round of loadshedding, to the point now where it starts making warning noises toward the end to a 2.5 hour session.
+Bobster.
+Posted May 17, 2022 Posted May 17, 2022 On 2022/04/20 at 9:15 AM, NickM said: Hi All, The battery for my home alarm system is taking a bit of a hammering during this latest round of loadshedding, to the point now where it starts making warning noises toward the end to a 2.5 hour session.
 Not ideal at 4am.
 I tested its voltage and it showed 9.2v halfway through a recent outage, which I initially thought was great until I realised it was a 12v battery and not 9v.
 So I'm looking for a recommendation on a good replacement battery - or are they all much the same in terms of quality?
 Is the alarm not backed up by the solar system?
 That would take some strain off of the SLA battery.
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts